Dayrook/dayrooks-small-progs/README.md

 >*Don't want to upload your Word document to the web just to turn it into a Markdown file?*

-Converts all files in current directory from one type to another. < 20 lines of functional code.
+Converts all files in current directory from one type to another.
+Keeps original files. < 20 lines of functional code.

 Depends on pypandoc ([pandoc](https://pandoc.org/)), which does the conversion.
 Install it with: